Spectrum Bandit Optimization: Stochastic Bandit Problem

 \section{Stochastic Bandit Problem}

 This section is devoted to the analysis of our linear bandit problem in the stochastic setting.
 We first derive an asymptotic lower bound on the regret achieved by any feasible sequential spectrum allocation policy.
 This provides a fundamental performance limit that no policy can beat.
-We then present two policies that naturally extend strategies used in classical multi-armed bandit problems to linear bandit problems, and provide upper bounds on their respective regret.
-Most of the results presented here concern scenarios where detailed feedback is available.
+We then present a policy that naturally extends a classical multi-armed bandit problems to linear bandit problems, and provide upper bound on its regret.
+Most of the results presented here concern scenarios where semi-bandit feedback is available.